 Workshops focus on singular topics and strive to build detailed outputs.
 Successful workshops depend on:

 - Knowing clearly what DONE looks like, specific output or deliverables

 - Policing the workshop method to accomplish those goals

 Success for Both Meetings and Workshops

-The following are the critical elements necessary for the success of using structure in both meetings and workshops:
+The critical elements necessary for the success of both meetings and workshops include:

 - Preparation—getting yourself and the participants ready